MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-component.md

 ---
-title: Create a component for canvas apps (contains video)
+title: Create a component for canvas apps (preview) (contains video)
 description: Learn about how to create reusable components for canvas apps.
 author: hemantgaur
 ms.service: powerapps